arnfla/cv/index.md

 __DOF Subsea AS__
 Tender Approval Form in Dynamics 365 CRM.
 Simplify an already existing business process.

+`Spring 2018`
+__DOF Management AS__
+Utilizing a shared workspace in Dynamics 365 CRM.
+Keep related information in the same space.

 <div id="webaddress" class="no-print">
   <a href="projects">Detailed project overview</a>
 </div>